MoserMichael/python-obj-system/gen-iterator.md

 This example is using the slightly more low-level api, in order to make it clearer what exactly is going on.
 You got a time server, and a client that sends a request to the server, in one example.
 It might be a bit of a stretch, however there are comments...

+- First the event loop is initialised, the main task that is hosting the sever\_and\_client\_coroutine is created and run until completion, all this is achieved by the  [asyncio.run](https://docs.python.org/3/library/asyncio-task.html#asyncio.run) function.
+- The main task is creating two other tasks,
+    - a task named 'server task' running in coroutine server\_coroutine, this task is initialising a server that is listenng for inbound tcp connections, and that responds with a string that contains the current time.
+    - a task named 'client task' running in corotuine client\_coroutine, this task first sleeps for a second, so as to yield for the server coroutine and to give it a chance to initialise. then it sends a request, and waits for the response.
+Next thing it the server and exits.
+-

 __Source:__